Sri Lanka tuna and swordfish - longline

 Overview

-History: In April 2017, a new fishery improvement project (FIP) for Sri Lanka’s longline fishery was launched at the Seafood Expo Global in Brussels (Belgium) by the President of the Seafood Exporters’ Association of Sri Lanka (SEASL) Prabhash Subasinghe.
-In May the SEASL signed a Memorandum of Understanding with the Minister of Fisheries and Aquatic Resources Development, the Honourable Mahinda Amaraweera MP, to improve the biological and ecological status of Sri Lanka’s longline fishery.
+History: In April 2017, a new fishery improvement project (FIP) for Sri Lanka’s tuna longline fishery was launched at the Seafood Expo Global in Brussels (Belgium) by the President of the Seafood Exporters’ Association of Sri Lanka (SEASL) Prabhash Subasinghe.
+In May the SEASL signed a Memorandum of Understanding with the Minister of Fisheries and Aquatic Resources Development, the Honourable Mahinda Amaraweera, MP to improve the biological and ecological status of Sri Lanka’s tuna and billfish longline fishery.
 The MoU also commits the parties to implement fishery-specific management measures that will maintain the status of the fishery at a level consistent with a sustainably managed fishery.
-In July pelagikos pvt ltd was appointed to administer and manage, design, plan, monitor and evaluate the new FIP.
-The progress made by the FIP to improve the Sri Lankan longline fishery since July, is presented in this the first FIP bulletin.
+In July Pelagikos pvt Ltd was appointed to administer and manage, design, plan, monitor and evaluate the new FIP.
+The progress made by the FIP to improve the Sri Lankan tuna longline fishery since July, is presented in this the first FIP bulletin.

 In July, the SEASL commissioned a Gap Analysis to establish the scope of the new longline fishery improvement project and to internally assess with members of the new FIP, the status of the fishery / fisheries against the Marine Stewardship Council's (MSC) Fishery Standard.
-The Gap Analysis Final Report was submitted to the SEASL by pelagikos pvt ltd at the end of April 2018.
-In November 2017 the SEASL commissioned a pre assessment of the longline fishery against by the MSC Fishery Standard by a Certified Assessment Body (CAB).
-The CAB pre assessment report was submitted to the SEASL in March 2018.
-The CAB pre assessment was co-financed by the SEASL and New England Seafood International Pvt Ltd.
+The Gap Analysis Final Report was submitted to the SEASL by Pelagikos pvt Ltd at the end of April 2018.
+In November 2017 the SEASL commissioned a pre-assessment of the longline fishery against the MSC Fishery Standard by a Certified Assessment Body (CAB).
+The CAB pre-assessment report was submitted to the SEASL in March 2018.
+The CAB pre-assessment was co-financed by the SEASL and New England Seafood International Pvt Ltd.

-Scope: In 2016, Sri Lankan vessels harvested 77,029.24 metric tonnes of tuna (86%) and billfish (14%) from Sri Lanka’s Exclusvie Economic Zone (EEZ) and international waters, using gillnets, longlines, ring nets, handlines and trolling lines according to the National Aquatic Resources, Research and Development Agency (NARA).
-Key species included skipjack, yellowfin, bigeye and albacore tuna, together with indo-pacific sailfish, swordfish and black, blue and striped marlin.
+Scope: In 2016, Sri Lankan vessels harvested 77,029.24 metric tons of tuna (86%) and billfish (14%) from Sri Lanka’s Exclusive Economic Zone (EEZ) and international waters, using gillnets, longlines, ring nets, handlines and trolling lines according to the National Aquatic Resources, Research and Development Agency (NARA).
+Key species included skipjack, yellowfin, bigeye and albacore tuna, together with Indo-pacific sailfish, swordfish and black, blue and striped marlin.
 The scope of the new FIP was determined based on the consideration of the following three factors:

 (1) The export demand for fresh and frozen tuna and billfish products.